VeryGoodOpenSource/dart_frog/packages/dart_frog_web_socket/README.md

 Developed with 💙 by [Very Good Ventures][very_good_ventures_link] 🦄

+Learn more about it on the [official docs](https://dartfrog.vgv.dev/docs/advanced/web_socket).

 ## Quick Start 🚀

 Use `webSocketHandler` to manage `WebSocket` connections in a Dart Frog route handler.